tensorflow/tensorflow/g3doc/Tutorials/Toy/Ch-4.md

 There is a twist though: when a call to a generic function is encountered, shape inference requires the return type of the callee to be inferred first.
-At this point we need to run specialize the callee by cloning it.
+At this point we need to specialize the callee by cloning it.
 Here is the inter-procedural flow that wraps the intra-procedural inference:

 1. Keep a worklist of function to process.
 Start with function "main".